Nova636/hungary/school-material/proverb.md

 031 ★

 ***HU:*** Ez nem az én asztalom.

+***EN:***
-This is not my table.
+- This is not my table.
-'This is not my duty/responsibility/concern.'
+- This is not my duty/responsibility/concern.
-"A refusal of doing/dealing with something."
+- A refusal of doing/dealing with something.

 ***CN:***